yuliadm/mixComp/paper.md

   - methods built upon the determinants of the Hankel matrix of moments of the mixing distribution;

-  - methods based on penalized minimum distance between the unknown probability density and a consistent estimator thereof (the distances considered in this survey are the Hellinger and the $L_2$-distances);
+  - methods based on penalized minimum distance between the unknown probability density and a consistent estimator thereof;

   - likelihood ratio test (LRT) - based techniques.